Diarrhea in dogs: causes, symptoms and treatment options

 4. Promoting water retention

 Zeolite can also help bind excess water in the intestines.
 This can improve stool consistency and reduce the symptoms of diarrhea.
-By absorbing moisture, zeolite can firm up stools and thus reduce the frequency and intensity of diarrhea.
+By absorbing moisture, zeolite can firm up stools and thus reduce the frequency and severity of diarrhea.

-5. Supports healing in intestinal irritations
+5. Supporting the healing process in cases of intestinal irritation

 Important instructions: